-Security holders and potential investors in our securities should carefully consider the risk factors under "Item 1A- Risk Factors" in our 2023 Form 10-K. There has been no material change in our risk factors from those described in the 2023 Form 10-K. Our description of risks are not the sole risks for investors.
+Security holders Holders of Series A Preferred Stock and potential investors in our securities Series A Preferred Stock should carefully consider the risk factors under "Item 1A- Risk Factors" in our 2023 Form 10-K. There There has been no material change in our risk factors from those described in the 2023 Form 10-K, except that, as a result of the Merger, as of June 13, 2024, Mr. Maxwell and his affiliates became the owners of all of the issued and outstanding shares of the Company's Class A common stock and Class B common stock, and there are no remaining public holders of Class A common stock.
+As a result, risk factors described in the 2023 Form 10-K relating to public holders of Class A common stock are no longer applicable.
+Our description description of risks are not the sole risks for investors, investors in Series A Preferred Stock.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition or results of operations.